connectivecpp/utility-rack/README.md

 The Utility Rack components are header-only, so installation consists of downloading or cloning and setting compiler include paths appropriately.
 No compile time configuration macros are defined.

+# References

+See [References](doc/references.md) for details on dependencies and inspirations for Utility Rack.

 # About

 The primary author of Utility Rack is Cliff Green, softwarelibre at codewrangler dot net.